MomentumLagging trend-momentum indicatorMACD

 Yes, on 5- to 15-minute charts, but it whipsaws in low-volatility periods.
 Intraday traders often confirm MACD with a trend filter or volume before acting.

-Natural-language questions people ask about Moving Average Convergence Divergence.
+People also ask about Moving Average Convergence Divergence

 Sources & references